Even when you’re not living in an area that is obviously diverse, there are a number of ways in which you can ensure your family stays socially aware.

 With this in mind, here are 5 ideas to seek out and celebrate diversity both inside and outside your own community.

 Prose that is well-written allows you to step into the shoes of another person – albeit briefly.
 Read a wide variety of books from different time periods and perspectives and introduce your children to a broad spectrum of literature too.
 Choose authors who write informative and engaging books without preachiness.

 Select Your Media Wisely

-Media streaming and web surfing has broad the world within easy reach.
-Within seconds we can follow a favourite blog, connect with groups on Facebook, or watch TV.
-Select media which reflects inclusive values and avoid programming which makes generalisations about ethnic, social, cultural or religious groups, particularly if those generalisations are negative ones.
-You should instead choose programming which builds empathy and increases understanding as well as news programming which includes multiple perspectives and that challenges those that you hold yourself.
+Media streaming and web surfing have broadened the world within easy reach.
+Within seconds we can follow a favorite blog, connect with groups on Facebook, or watch TV.
+Select media that reflect inclusive values and avoid programming that makes generalizations about ethnic, social, cultural, or religious groups, particularly if those generalizations are negative ones.
+You should instead choose programming which builds empathy and increases understanding as well as news programming which includes multiple perspectives and challenges those that you hold yourself.

 Embrace the opportunity to meet people who are outside your own immediate circle.
 Volunteer work such as visiting nursing homes or serving food at homeless shelters can help you to widen your horizons.
-Embracing diversity centres around appreciating and getting to know people from different ethnic groups, ages, cultures, religions and socio-economic sectors.
+Embracing diversity centers around appreciating and getting to know people from different ethnic groups, ages, cultures, religions, and socio-economic sectors.